eightsmile/cfa/Portfolio.md

 In a statistical factor model, statistical methods are applied to historical returns of a group of securities to extract factors that can explain the observed returns of securities in the group.
 In statistical factor models, the factors are actually portfolios of the securities in the group under study and are therefore defined by portfolio weights.

-- An advantage of statistical factor models is that they make minimal assumptions.
+- An advantage of statistical factor models is that they make **minimal assumptions**.
 - However, the interpretation of statistical factors is generally more difficult than the interpretation of macroeconomic and fundamental factor models.

 #### Information Ratio